chidinmadominica/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines containing partner root
+display the number of lines that contain the pattern bin